Arunk28/HttpLibrary/README.md

 # HttpLibrary
 http lib used to make rest calls easily in  c# projects

-#How to use
+# How to use
-1.integrate the dll in working project from HttpLibrary/tree/master/ClassLibrary1/bin/Debug/ClassLibrary1.dll
+integrate the dll in working project from HttpLibrary/tree/master/ClassLibrary1/bin/Debug/ClassLibrary1.dll

 # GET
 ```